kenba/opencl3/README.md

 [OpenCL Installation](https://github.com/kenba/cl3/tree/main/docs/opencl_installation.md).

 `opencl3` supports OpenCL 1.2 and 2.0 ICD loaders by default.
-If you have an OpenCL 2.0 ICD loader then add the following to your project's `Cargo.toml`:
+If you have an OpenCL 2.0 ICD loader then just add the following to your project's `Cargo.toml`:

 ```toml
 [dependencies]